TripleYei/SSG/_posts/2023-1-13-retos-programacion.markdown

 ## Practicar SQL online : <a href="https://www.sql-practice.com/"> Ir a la web</a>

-Show first name and last name of patients who does not have allergies. (null)
+Show first name and last name of patients who does not have allergies (null).

 Mostrar el nombre y apellido de los pacientes, quién no tiene alergias.